Audience Top

 Following your clinic, a volunteer guide will lead your ensemble back to their storage room.
 At this point, students will be asked to put away their instruments and collect their belongings.

-NEW CHANGE: Performers will exit out the back of the Rozsa Centre through the loading dock to meet their buses along the north side of University Way NW.
+NEW CHANGE: Performers will exit out the of the Rozsa Centre through the breezeway by the Reeve Theatre to meet their buses along the north side of University Way NW.
+(Just past the +15 to the Art Parkade.)

 Groups who are staying to listen to other ensembles perform will need to make alternate arrangements for storing equipment, as our space is extremely limited.